mys-lang/mys/docs/source/developer-guide/memory-management.rst

 Strings, bytes, tuples, lists, dicts and classes are normally allocated on the heap and managed by `C++ shared pointers`_.
-Objects that are known not to outlive a function are allocated on the stack.
+Objects that are known not to outlive a function are allocated on the stack. **The latter is not yet implemented.**

 Reference cycles are not detected and will result in memory leaks.